yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

 - Instrumented the payload path to print the fractional CFO/STO estimates and derive an integer-CFO rotation from the downchirp preceding the header; the 500 ksps capture now reports a negligible fractional offset, applies `cfo_int=-20`, and still emits
   94-byte gibberish payloads with failing CRCs, so the remaining corruption predates whitening and CRC handling.【F:src/rx/gr_pipeline.cpp†L308-L410】【db4446†L1-L64】【63d665†L1-L5】
+- Ported the payload decoder to mirror GNU Radio’s flow: symbol words are rotated, block-deinterleaved, shuffled, dewhitened, and converted straight into nibbles/bytes without the old bit-matrix helpers.
+Keeping `cw_len` and `blocks` in scope restored the build, but the 500 ksps capture still yields `natural=108,24,74,75,34,52` for the first block and dewhitened bytes such as `bf 17 f2 78 30 6c …` with a failing CRC, so the demapper/Gray normalisation remains suspect.【F:src/rx/gr_pipeline.cpp†L498-L704】【76a685†L1-L33】

 ## Root cause analysis